 This year we shipped by UPS to a nearby UPS store, not to the event or show management company.
 It worked great this time: fast, cheap, and convenient.

 Thanks to a tip from Doris who used to transport and manage the entire CGOA Design Contest, I purchased some giant clear blue zippered storage cubes.
 These are perfect for loading up every inch of a car with soft items (yarns and crocheted items).

-Last year I felt like a zombie for much longer—months.
+Last year I felt like a zombie for months.
 A 2015 creative slump lasted for so long that I started to fear I was done with crochet designing altogether.
-This year I took endurance-building tonic herbs and nutrients for the weeks before and after the event.
+This year I took endurance-building tonic herbs and vitamins for the weeks before and after the event.
 Maybe they worked!
 The creative slump only lasted 3 weeks this time.
 (Last year I also had jet lag.)

 I like the pattern info tags I created at the last minute for the three shawls that George Shaheen of 10 Hours or Less designed in my Lotus yarn.

-The “papel picado”-style swatch buntings (pictured above) that I crocheted on the way to Charleston worked out really well for me in classes because I grouped them by technique and theme.
+The “papel picado”-style swatch buntings (pictured above) that I crocheted on the way to Charleston worked out really well for me in classes because I could group them by technique and theme.
 I’m going to do this with more Lotus swatches.